Star Heritage 1: The Black Cobra

 Star Inheritance 1: The Black Cobra is a 2005 Russian video game developed by Step Creative Group and published by 1C / Cenega.
 It is a remake of the company's 1995 title entitled Star Heritage.

 Plot and gameplay

 The game concerns an Earthling secret agent, whose mission is to defend the planet against an alien invasion.

 The game takes a cue from Myst, featuring a series of screens that the player navigates through from the first -person perspective, however instead of focusing on inventory puzzles, its gameplay mechanic rely on exploration and survival.
 The game features day/night cycles, and the plot deviates based on whether the player chooses to be good or bad.
-The game's mix of genres was, according to the developers, inspired by Hero Quest from Sierra, as well as Legend Entertainment's Superhero League of Hoboken and Shannara.
+The game's mix of genres was, according to the developers, inspired by Hero's Quest from Sierra, as well as Legend Entertainment's Superhero League of Hoboken and Shannara.

 Production

 In 1995 the studio produced the game Star Heritage for the ZX Spectrum, which became popular in Russia.
 While they began creating new projects for the platform, they changed course when ZX Spectrums went out of fashion in favour of PCs and ultimately shut down.
 They were revived in 2003 by Yuri Matveev, one of the authors of the first "Star Heritage", and created the arcade game Deactivation (2003) and the arcade-adventure Alice's Adventures (2005) and the adventure Evenings On Farm Near Dikanka (2006).
 This remake was their next title.
 Five of the 1995 version's musical compositions were retained for the remake, recorded using modern processing.
 Meanwhile, the game also included twenty unique compositions.
 At the time the company was making this title, they had over 25 staff.